Unlock Your Full Potential.

 The South Carolina Department of Mental Health is an Equal Opportunity Employer and does not discriminate on the basis of race, gender, color, ethnicity, national origin, disability, age, or sexual orientation.

-It is preferred that prospective fellows have a Ph.D./Psy.D. in Clinical Psychology and have completed an APA accredited internship.
+It is preferred that prospective fellows have a Ph.D./Psy.D. in Clinical or Clinical Forensic Psychology and have completed an APA approved internship.
 All degree requirements are to be completed by the start of the fellowship.
-Previous forensic experience is strongly preferred, though not required.
+Previous forensic experience is strongly preferred, though not required

 We are looking for incoming fellows who have the following: